Skip to main content

 sources.map(url => ({

-objective: 'Extract top 5 article titles and URLs',
+objective: `Visit ${url} and extract the top 5 article titles and URLs.`,

 startUrl: url